EvvGC/Firmware/README.md

       toolchain, ignore that and use the above.
 Follow the rest of the document however.
     - where it talks about importing a .cproject file, use the one in the setup folder called .cproject.orig

+20130629 - added USB libaries and stubbed in the VCP code (NOT FUNCTIONAL)